 Even if you don’t like the same things, don’t fret.
 Variety is the spice of life and opposites often attract because they challenge each other to become better individuals by opening up the other person’s eyes to a different way of seeing things.

 Make time to celebrate the small and big moments in life.
 Anniversaries, birthdays, holidays, and other milestones should all be acknowledged.
 It also shouldn’t take a special occasion for you to express how much your spouse means to you.
-Writing them sweet little notes or bringing them home a little something special they may enjoy are all ways to show you care each and every day.
+Writing them sweet little notes or bringing them home a little something special they may enjoy are all ways to show you care each and every day, even in the intimate moments.

 Although your children have left the nest, you’ll always share that bond with your spouse having raised them together.
 Seize this opportunity to build on that bond and create a strong marriage that will last forever.